memN0ps/illusion-rs/README.md

 ## Usage 1: Running a UEFI Blue-Pill Hypervisor through the UEFI Shell on VMware Workstation (Supported)

+0. **Create a USB Drive for Booting**

+   Run the following PowerShell script as an administrator to create a new partition on the USB drive and format it as FAT32.
+This script shrinks the existing partition by 512 MB and creates a new partition with the label "Hypervisor" on the USB drive.
+Make sure to modify the drive letters according to your environment.
+Alternatively, you can use a physical USB drive.

+    ```powershell
+    # Define the size to shrink in MB
+    $sizeToShrinkMB = 512

+    # Define the drive letter of the existing partition to shrink
+    $existingDriveLetter = "C"

+    # Define the drive letter and label for the new partition
+    $newDriveLetter = "D"
+    $newFileSystemLabel = "Hypervisor"

+    # Shrink the existing partition
+    $volume = Get-Volume -DriveLetter $existingDriveLetter
+    $partition = $volume | Get-Partition
+    Resize-Partition -DriveLetter $partition.DriveLetter -Size ($partition.Size - ($sizeToShrinkMB * 1MB))

+    # Create a new partition in the unallocated space
+    $disk = Get-Disk -Number $partition.DiskNumber
+    $newPartition = New-Partition -DiskNumber $disk.Number -UseMaximumSize -DriveLetter $newDriveLetter

+    # Format the new partition
+    Format-Volume -DriveLetter $newDriveLetter -FileSystem FAT32 -NewFileSystemLabel $newFileSystemLabel

+    Write-Output "Partition created and formatted successfully."
+    ```

 1. **Setup for VMware Workstation**

    - **Build the Project**: Follow the build instructions provided in the previous sections to compile the project.